therealJimoh/scandiweb/README.md

-# Scandiweb PHP and React FulL-Stack Project
+# Scandiweb PHP and React Full-Stack Project

 This is a full-stack ecommerce website with basic functionality of view product and adding product.